scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 hdis_array.dtype
 ```

-Using indexing, we can use all of the in-built Python string methods on the individual values within a Numpy array:
+Using indexing, we can use all of the in-built Python string methods on the individual values within a NumPy array:

 ```{code-cell}
 # Methods on an individual string